 Your hardware displays in the Device Manager.
-The green dot in the Connected device area in the Explorer confirms a successful connection.
-After the first successful connection, Keil Studio Cloud automatically detects the hardware.
+After the first successful connection, Keil[®] Studio Cloud automatically detects the hardware.

 If you are having trouble getting serial output, try disconnecting and reconnecting the board.

 You can only have one Serial Monitor view open for each connected board.
 Before you open an external serial monitoring program, close the Serial Monitor view for your board in Keil Studio Cloud.